Which Garmin Forerunner model is right for you? Choosing the perfect size & features

 4. Battery life concerns

 You mostly don't have to be too concerned about battery life when choosing a Garmin Forerunner model.
-The 255, 955, 945, and 55 all consistently offer about two weeks of battery life, though the first two do much better for GPS battery life in particular.
-And, of course, the 955 is the only solar-powered Forerunner available.
+The 55, 255, 265S, 945, 955, and 965 all offer at least two weeks of battery life — though that figure won't last if you use a lot of GPS battery.
+In that case, the 255, 945 LTE, 955, or 965 will do especially well.

 On the lower end, the 245, 645 Music, and 745 all offer seven full days of battery life in smartwatch mode, while the older, budget-friendly Forerunner 35 will give you nine days of juice.
 Generally speaking, you can expect at least a week of battery life regardless of which model you pick.

-The good news is that there is a Garmin Forerunner model for just about everyone.
-No matter what your current skill level is, these wearables are some of the best Garmin smartwatches you can buy.
+Choosing the best Garmin Forerunner model is only difficult because there are so many good watches to choose among.
+They're some of the best Garmin smartwatches you can buy.
 With an extensive catalog of options, it's easy to find a watch that is designed for your lifestyle.
 Of course, you can also check out all of the other watches the company has to offer to confirm you're making the right choice for your needs.

-But in the end, if you want the best Garmin Forerunner for most runners, that's the Garmin Forerunner 255 for features and specs or the 55 for budget quality.
+But in the end, if you want the best Garmin Forerunner for most runners, that's the Garmin Forerunner 265 for features and specs, the 55 for budget quality, or the 965 for everything and the kitchen sink.
+If you're looking for the newest model that balances features with affordability, the Forerunner 165 is worth considering as well.

 Michael L Hicks